pinkeen/ApiDebugBundle/README.md

 [`AbstractCallData`](DataCollector/AbstractCallData.php)
 which holds data from a single API request.

+If you are using a PSR-7 comptible client then you can use [`PsrCallData`](DataCollector\Data\PsrCallData.php) instead of writing your own data class.

 Then every time your API consumer makes a request dispatch an [`ApiEvents::API_CALL`](ApiEvents.php) event.

 ```php